Attributed to Albert Einstein

 Joseph-Marie Jacquard was not the inventor of the programmable loom, as many people imagine, actually he created an attachment to the loom, which played a very important role not only in the textile industry, but also in development of other programmable machines, such as computers, for example the Analytical Engine of Charles Babbage.

 Antoinette Rive died in 1762, and after her end the family slid into poverty.
-Surprisingly, when Jean Charles died in 1772, Joseph inherited more assets than anyone expected: his father's apartment, the workshop with two looms, as well as some other real estate.
+Surprisingly, when Jean Charles died in 1772, Joseph inherited more assets than anyone expected: his father's apartment, the workshop with two looms, as well as some other real estate (a vineyard and quarry).
 In 1778, he listed his occupations as master weaver and silk merchant.
 In the same year he married to the rich widow Claudine Boichon.
 Their only son, Jean-Marie, was born in April, 1779.
 In the next few years however, Joseph took part in a number of dubious entrepreneurial investments and soon fell deeply into debt and was brought to court, loosing his inheritance and part of his wife's property.
 So in 1783 he slid again into poverty.
 Claudine stayed with their son in Lyon, working in a straw-hat factory, while Joseph tried his luck in other places as a lime-burner, a labourer in a plaster quarry, etc., before to return in Lyon in the end of 1780s.

 One of the first improvements of Jacquard was to eliminate the paper strip from Vaucanson's mechanism and to return to Falcon's chain of punched cards.
 Then, he tried to avoid the expensive metal cylinders of Vaucanson.
 In fact, the term Jacquard loom is a misnomer, actually Jacquard's invented an attachment (head), that adapts to a great many type of looms, that allow the weaving machine to create the intricate patterns often seen in Jacquard weaving.
 Thus any loom that uses the attachment is called a Jacquard loom.